vincenzooo/pyXsurf/README.rst

 Expecially appreciated is if you can provide templates, examples or hints on how to handle, documentation (Sphinx), packaging, continuous integration (Github).

-Please check :ref:`README_developers` for the status of the development, or if you think you can help in any way.
+Please check :ref:`developersnotes` for the status of the development, or if you think you can help in any way.

 Modules